Mohamed-Arafaath/Telecom_Churn_Analysis/Python/readme.md

 - Encoded categorical features to ensure compatibility with machine learning algorithms.

 ### **2. Model Training**
-- Utilized a Gradient Boosting Classifier to predict churn probabilities.
+- Utilized a **Random Forest Classifier** to predict churn probabilities.
 - Split data into training and testing sets for model evaluation.
 - Performed hyperparameter tuning to improve model performance.